GokulArumugam/spotify-data-streaming/README.md

 ## Purpose

-The primary purpose of this ETL pipeline is to reinforce the foundational data principles acquired through self-study, my master's program and practical internship experience.
-Drawing on the knowledge and skills developed, the project aims to apply these principles to the real-world scenario of building a music database.
-By extracting, transforming, and loading data from Spotify's API, the pipeline serves as a hands-on application of data management concepts.
-This project is a steppingstone to solidify my understanding of data processing, analytics, and storage.
+The ETL pipeline is designed to apply foundational data principles learned through self-study, a master's program, and internship experience to a real-world scenario of creating a music database.
+By extracting, transforming, and loading data from Spotify's API, the project serves as a practical application of data management concepts.
+It aims to reinforce understanding of data processing, analytics, and storage.

-## Scope and Goals

-The scope of the project encompasses the end-to-end process of constructing a music database, starting from the extraction of artist data from Spotify, including details like discography, albums, songs, followers, and genres.
-The goal is not only to create a functional ETL pipeline but also to deepen my understanding of Microsoft Azure, a key technology in the contemporary data landscape.
-Achieving this involves successfully implementing and optimizing the data pipeline, incorporating Azure services as needed.
-The overarching objective is to gain practical expertise in designing, building, and maintaining an effective data pipeline, contributing to my overall proficiency in the realm of data engineering and analytics.

 ## Tools and Technologies Used